naudebrandon/naudebrandon/README.md

 - 👋 Hi, I’m @naudebrandon
 - 👀 I’m interested in Science and Technology.
-I love robotics and developing software
+I love robotics and developing apps
-- 🌱 I’m currently learning Web Development, Python, CS50x by EdX
+- 🌱 I’m currently learning Web Development, Python, and Introduction to Computer Science by Harvardx
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on beginner projects and apps.
-- 📫 How to reach me on naudebrandon@icloud.com
+- 📫 How to reach me naudebrandon@icloud.com

 <!---
 naudebrandon/naudebrandon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.